The-deep-biosphere/2023-Milos/qPCR_analysis.md

 ## The 16S total abundance per seafloor type plot (Figure 2D)

-The total 16S is considered to be the sum of bacerial and archaeal 16S.
+The total 16S is considered to be the sum of bacterial and archaeal 16S.
 The plot uses geom_jitter grouped per seafloor types.

 ``` r